sgost/contentconcepts-data/services/academic_editing/manuscript_editing/index.md

         back to the customer.
       themeColor: "#FFABAB"
 faq:
-  title: Manuscript Editing Service -FAQ
+  title: Manuscript Editing Services - Top 10 Questions
   questions:
     - id: 1
-      question: How do I get started with the manuscript or paper editing service?
+      question: How do I get started with the manuscript editing or paper editing service?
       answer: You can use the Get Quote form to send the document or email us.
 Our team will get back to you with quote and other details
     - id: 2
-      question: Is my document submitted for editing secure with you?
+      question: Is my document submitted for manuscript editing secure with you?
       answer: Of course.
 Our site is built with superior & latest web technologies with security built in.
 We sign NDA with editors and confidentiality agreement with customers if required.